 She’s spent 214 days over the last four years on cruises to Europe and the Middle East.

-Our interview with Jennifer Hicks will inspire and enlighten you!
+Our interview with a World Cruiser – Jennifer Hicks – will inspire and enlighten you!

 Jennifer, when did you take your first cruise?